MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/README.md

 APLF folder contains all the files with Matlab scripts required to execute the method:

-* OPLF.m is the main file.
+* APLF.m is the main file.
 * initialize.m function inizializes model parameters.
 * prediction.m function obtain load forecasts and probabilistic load forecasts in form of mean and standard deviation of a Gaussian density function.
 * test.m function quantifies the prediction errors RMSE and MAPE.